 Sometimes, life may start to slow down too much.
 You might feel like you’re not moving forward towards your goals, or it feels like there is negativity is all around you.
-It’s during these times getting motivated to make goals and reach them can be really difficult.
+It’s during these times that getting motivated to set goals and reach them can be really difficult.
 As hard as it may be to get started it’s important to follow through on the things you want to do.
-So here are a few tips to try and get your gears going.
+Here are a few tips to try and get your gears going.

 1. Set realistic goals.
 You may have heard this before, but setting SMART goals can help organize how you approach different achievements.
 You can use SMART goals not only for long term goals but for smaller ones as well.
 If you need to, use a goal-setting worksheet to help plan your process.
 SMART stands for